jcampos8782/COVID19-API/init/mongo-init/README.md

  - `DB_NAME` database name (default `cvd19`)

 # To-Dos
- - There is no context for the collections.
-This could be added at a later point as a component of the data series.
  - Use the data series files for region/location creation and lookup

 # Prerequisites